jdi-docs/jdi-light/source/includes/_introduction.md

     @Css("[type=submit]") Button enter;
 }
 ```
-### UI PageObjects
+### UI Page Objects
 Now let's have a look at Page Objects in JDI.
-For example, we used the following Page Objects in the login test above:
+For example, we used the following objects in the login test above:

 - **Site** — your application entity.
 It contains all the Pages of your application and can be initiated with a single method call.